 Make sure to research the different types of investment accounts for kids or speak with a financial advisor to find the best account for you.

 Formerly known as Found Money, Acorns Earn is the app’s online marketplace with over 350 brands, including Chewy, Apple, Hotels.com and Nike.

 When you shop with these merchants, extra money will be added to your Acorns Invest account, usually as a percentage of your order total or a flat dollar amount.

-In addition to Earn bonus investments, the program rewards you with investment cash for inviting friends ($5 for you and $5 for your friend) and even gives you bonuses for getting a new job.
+In addition to Earn bonus investments, the program rewards you with investment cash for inviting friends ($5 for you and $5 for your friend).

 Acorns also has a few features common to all of its investment accounts.

 Round-Ups is probably Acorns’ best-known feature.
 After linking a debit card, your purchases are rounded up to the nearest dollar and the spare change is swept into your Acorns investing account.